-Dr. Azizzadeh evaluates the proposed reduction in relation to other prominent facial features to ensure that your face is balanced.
+Dr. Azizzadeh and Dr. Cabin evaluate the proposed reduction in relation to other prominent facial features to help patients achieve a sense of facial harmony in which the major facial features are in balance with each other.
 In some cases other surgeries may be conducted in conjunction with chin modifications in order to create balanced facial structures.
 Other surgeries commonly performed with chin surgery include:

 To mitigate surgical risks, it is important when deciding on mentoplasty to find a reputable surgeon who specializes in facial cosmetic and reconstructive surgery.

 You will be given a surgery packet with thorough information detailing the healing process, what to expect and tips to reduce swelling and bruising.
 However, here are a few additional tips:

 - Clean the incisions with hydrogen peroxide once daily.